Nursing Assistant Training

 State competency examination for recertification testing is also available at certain locations.

-If you have questions about nursing assistant classes or recertification testing, contact the Extended Learning Services office nearest you for more information.
+If you have questions about nursing assistant classes or recertification testing, contact the Community and Workforce Education office nearest you for more information.

 Ord Learning Center